TJ Friedl Preview, Player Props: Reds vs. Mariners

-TJ Friedl -- with an on-base percentage of .238 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Seattle Mariners, with Bryan Woo on the mound, on September 4 at 4:10 PM ET.
+TJ Friedl, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds against the Seattle Mariners, with Bryce Miller on the hill, September 5 at 6:40 PM ET.

-He strung together two hits (going 2-for-5 with a home run and an RBI) in his last game against the Cubs.
+He had a one-hit showing in his last game (1-for-3) against the Mariners.

 TJ Friedl Game Info & Props vs. the Mariners